vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

                 "PlaceOfBirth" : "",
                 "AddressOfResidence": "",
                 "CityOfResidence": "",
-                "IsPoliticallyExposedPerson": false,    -> If this is 'true' then 'StatementOfOfficialDocument' can't be null or white space
+                "IsPoliticallyExposedPerson": true|false,    -> If this is 'true' then 'StatementOfOfficialDocument' can't be null or white space
-				"StatementOfOfficialDocumentIsNewUpload": false,   -> if it is new file upload then 'true', else 'false' "StatementOfOfficialDocument": "",      -> if it is new file uplad then base 64 string, else string from API "IdCardIsNewUpload": false,            -> if it is new file upload then 'true', else 'false' "IdCard": "",                           -> if it is new file uplad then base 64 string, else string from API "DocumentType": "IDCard",               -> Can be string: 'IDCard' or 'Passport' "PlaceOfIssue": "",
+				"StatementOfOfficialDocumentIsNewUpload": true|false,   -> if it is new file upload then 'true', else 'false' "StatementOfOfficialDocument": "",      -> if it is new file uplad then base 64 string, else string from API "IdCardIsNewUpload": true|false,            -> if it is new file upload then 'true', else 'false' "IdCard": "",                           -> if it is new file uplad then base 64 string, else string from API "DocumentType": "IDCard",               -> Can be string: 'IDCard' or 'Passport' "PlaceOfIssue": "",